GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Experiments

-We illustrate this conclusion by examining two cases of the fidelity shift, where the TL strategy demonstrates contrasting results: We find this strategy performs particularly well in the case of HSE06 (even fine-tuned on a very small number of OOD labels), where it largely outperforms all other methods with the MAE score increased by at least 30\%.
-However, it exhibits only limited improvement in the case of HSE06*.
-We analyze the difference by analyzing the marginal label distributions $\mathbb{P}_{\mathcal{S}}(Y)$ and $\mathbb{P}_{\mathcal{T}}(Y)$.
-As mentioned in Sec.~\ref{sec:MAT}, the fidelity shift can be characterized by a change in the labeling rule, \textit{i.e.}, two similar inputs may be mapped to very different $Y$ values.
-Specifically, fidelity levels of PBE, HLE17, and HSE06* provide estimations that are closer to each other, while the HSE06 level significantly exceeds the other three.
-Therefore, the case of HSE06, with the HSE06 level as the target domain $\cal T$ but the other three levels as the source domain $\cal S$, yields a large difference between the marginal distributions of labels in two domains $\mathbb{P}_{\mathcal{S}}(Y) \neq \mathbb{P}_{\mathcal{T}}(Y)$.
-In this scenario, the OOD labels are crucial to finetune the model predictions to match the aimed distribution $\mathbb{P}_{\mathcal{T}}(Y)$.
-In contrast, the case of HSE06*, with the HSE06* level as $\cal T$ but the others as $\cal S$, yields closer marginal distributions of $\mathbb{P}(Y)$ between the two domains, \textit{i.e.}, $\mathbb{P}_{\mathcal{S}}(Y)\approx\mathbb{P}_{\mathcal{T}}(Y)$.
-Therefore, a small amount of OOD labels tends to have a limited impact on the model performance.
+Specifically, fidelity levels of \texttt{PBE}, \texttt{HLE17}, and \texttt{HSE06*} provide estimations that are closer to each other, while the fidelity level of \texttt{HSE06} significantly exceeds the other three.
+Therefore, the case with \texttt{HSE06} as the target domain $\cal T$ but the other three as the source $\cal S$, yields a large gap in the distribution of $\mathbb{P}(Y)$ between the two domains, \textit{i.e.,} $\mathbb{P}_{\mathcal{S}}(Y) \neq \mathbb{P}_{\mathcal{T}}(Y)$ (\textit{cf}.
+Fig.~\ref{fig:TL:b}).
+Therefore, the OOD labels are crucial to finetune the model predictions to match the aimed distribution $\mathbb{P}_{\mathcal{T}}(Y)$.
+In contrast, the case when \texttt{HSE06*} is the target domain $\cal T$ but the others as $\cal S$, yields closer distributions of $\mathbb{P}(Y)$ between the two domains, \textit{i.e.}, $\mathbb{P}_{\mathcal{S}}(Y)\approx\mathbb{P}_{\mathcal{T}}(Y)$ (\textit{cf}.
+Fig.~\ref{fig:TL:c}).
+Therefore, only using a few OOD labels to finetune the model tends to have a limited impact on its performance.

-Additionally, we also observe that the TL strategies cannot yield a large improvement over ERM in the assay shift, which is another scenario of Concept Shift as mentioned in Sec.~\ref{sec:BIO}.
-We analyze it also by checking the marginal label distributions $\mathbb{P}_{\mathcal{S}}(Y)$ and $\mathbb{P}_{\mathcal{T}}(Y)$.
-We put the results in Appendix \ref{app:results} and detailed illustrations for the fidelity and assay shifts in Appendix \ref{app:ana}.

 $\bullet$ \textbf{Conclusion 3.
 For the OOD generalization methods to learn robust representations, the more informatively the groups obtained by splitting the source domain $\cal S$ indicate the distribution shift, the better performance these methods may achieve.}